barbarabodinier/sharp/cran-comments.md

     Status: 403
     Message: Forbidden

 * These URLs have been checked and are correct.
-I also had this note with the previous version of sharp (1.4.6).
+I also had this note with the previous version of sharp (1.4.7).

 Package suggested but not available for checking: 'rCOSA'

 * I have used the R package drat.
-I also had this note with the previous version of sharp (1.4.6).
+I also had this note with the previous version of sharp (1.4.7).

 Package unavailable to check Rd xrefs: 'rCOSA'

 * I would like to keep these references to the R package rCOSA which is under "Suggests".
-I also had this note with the previous version of sharp (1.4.6).
+I also had this note with the previous version of sharp (1.4.7).

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+There is no impact on the downstream dependency (LSAMBA).